-Learner's plan and organise a spoken presentation.
+Learners plan and organise a spoken presentation.
 They identify the subject for their presentation in advance.
 Learners should have previously agreed the subject of their presentation with their teacher.
 Learners give a prepared spoken presentation to an audience which must include the teacher.
-Presentations may take a wide variety of forms, including talks, debates, speeches and dialogues.
-As part of, or following, the presentation, learners must listen to and respond appropriately to questions and feedback.
+As part of the presentation, learners must listen to and respond appropriately to questions and feedback.